PJLN7/sample_django_app/README.md

 Sample Django App
 ------

-A basic Todo app to practice using Python and Django.
+A basic 'To Do' app to practice using Python and Django.
+Can add and delete 'to do' items.